aliveui/registry-aliveui/progress-summary.md

 ## Conclusion

-The AliveUI component library implementation is progressing well with the foundation in place and several atoms implemented.
-We've already completed 10 of 15 atom components, which provides a solid base for building the more complex components.
-The atomic design structure provides a clear path forward for systematic implementation of all components.
+The AliveUI component library implementation is progressing well with several component display pages completed.
+We've created display pages for 8 atom components, 1 molecule component, and 1 organism component.
+These pages showcase the components' variants, usage examples, and provide comprehensive documentation.
+The next focus will be on completing pages for the remaining atom components, followed by implementing and documenting molecules and organisms.